NOTE: As of 2020, RGS Energy has filed for bankruptcy, and Dow has stopped producing POWERHOUSE shingles.

 Solar is more popular than ever, but some homeowners can be concerned about the look of a solar panel installation on the roof of their home.
 Building-integrated photovoltaics (BIPV), and more specifically, solar shingle and tile technology, are intended to fix that “aesthetic” problem for solar shoppers who are sitting on the fence.
-RGS Energy, a solar installer that operates in 10 states across the country, is the latest company that’s getting into the solar shingles business.
+RGS Energy is the latest company to enter into the solar shingle business.

-Solar roof shingles aren’t a new technology – they’ve been around in some way since 2005.
+Solar roof shingles aren’t new technology – they’ve been around in some way since 2005.
 In the past several years, they’ve improved in efficiency, and a growing number of companies are looking to offer this as an alternative to traditional solar panels.
 There are a few companies that offer solar roofing products.
 CertainTeed offers solar shingles through their Apollo II line.
 There’s also been a lot of recent buzz around Tesla’s solar roof, and the company had its first customer installation of this technology earlier this month.

 Another well-known solar shingles manufacturer is Dow Chemical Company, which discontinued their POWERHOUSE solar shingles line in summer 2016.
 In March 2018, RGS Energy, one of the original installation companies, announced that they have an exclusive licensing agreement and will begin manufacturing the POWERHOUSE 3.0 solar shingles.

 Introducing RGS Energy to the Dow POWERHOUSE solar shingle family

-RGS Energy, a reputable installation company with over 40 years of installation experience, has partnered with Dow to become the exclusive licensee for POWERHOUSE 3.0, both domestically and internationally.
-While not discontinuing their traditional installation efforts, RGS will now be able to service both customers looking for the sleekness of a solar shingle option.
+RGS Energy, previously a solar installation company with over 40 years of experience, partnered with Dow to become the exclusive licensee for POWERHOUSE 3.0, both domestically and internationally.

 This new generation of shingles is different from the previously discontinued products.
 They are manufactured using traditional silicon solar cells instead of copper indium gallium selenide cells (CIGS), which is often used in manufacturing thin film solar.
 CIGS solar cells are typically more expensive to manufacture than silicon solar cells, allowing the third generation solar shingles to be more cost-competitive than the ones previously on the market.